ombulabs/blog/_posts/2020-03-07-Team-Retreat.md

 Finally, we took Friday off.
 This gave everyone a chance to explore, engage on a more personal level and enjoy external activities of interest.

 We found including time off during the retreat to be very positive.
-It allowed us to get to know each other on a personal level, foster better relationships and we also learnt a lot about each other's taste in music.
+It allowed us to get to know each other on a personal level, foster better relationships and we also learned a lot about each other's background and taste in music.

 # Feedback